-A few fun facts about myself: I have lived in 8 different states; I buy jalapeno poppers everytime I go to the grocery store; I have six amazing little kids (aka Munkas); my lucky number is 88; I live in Hawaii but I’m not a huge fan of the beach; I could spend every possible moment with my wife (she’s that fun); I enjoy playing board games and writing children books with my Munkas; my favorite foods are tacos and sushi.
+A few fun facts about myself: I have lived in 8 different states; I have six amazing little kids (aka Munkas); my lucky number is 88; I live in Hawaii but I’m not a huge fan of the beach; I could spend every possible moment with my wife (she’s that fun); I enjoy playing board games and writing children books with my Munkas; my favorite foods are tacos and sushi.

 I created this site because I needed a home base for all the things that I’ve done, am doing, and want to do.
 My collegiate teaching is the main theme but you’ll also find my many other loves hanging out here.